Double-Entry Accounting: What It Is and How It Works

 Many companies, regardless of their size or industry, use double-entry accounting for their bookkeeping needs because it provides a more accurate depiction of their financial health.
 This bookkeeping method also complies with the US generally accepted accounting principles (GAAP), the official practice and rules for double-entry accounting.

-This guide will tell you more about double-entry accounting, how it works, and whether a career in accounting is right for you.
+Learn more about double-entry accounting, how it works, and whether a career in accounting is right for you.

 What is double-entry accounting?

 Double-entry accounting is a system of bookkeeping where every financial transaction is recorded in at least two accounts.
 A double-entry system provides a check and balance for each transaction, which helps ensure accuracy and prevent fraud.
-This accounting system also allows you to track business finances more effectively, and make better decisions about where to allocate your resources.
+This accounting system also allows you to track business finances more effectively and make better decisions about where to allocate your resources.

 Account types